Curly haired woman in blue shirt, holding books in library, students behind

 Adjusting to college is difficult—and infinitely more so for international students in a new culture.
 Use these tips to help you adjust to university life.

 After the excitement of your first days on your new US campus begins to wear off, you may start to feel more homesick.
 When you know your home country is a whole country or ocean away, it’s hard not to feel alone.
 It’s during these periods that the campus community, counseling offices, and other university resources can be of greatest assistance.
-The Center for International Education at Loyola University New Orleans’ outlines the following steps to help international students adjust to their life in a new culture.
+The Center for International Education at Loyola University New Orleans outlines the following steps to help international students adjust to their life in a new culture.

 1. Get involved in extracurriculars

 Actively participate in the life of your new community and its people.
 Acknowledge that you must take some risks to develop your life in the United States.
 You will have to make a conscious effort to make friends and explore new things.
-The easiest way to become involved on campus is through a friend you’ve already made or a classmate who is already engaged in an activity that interests you.
+The easiest way to get involved on campus is through a friend you’ve already made or a classmate who is already engaged in an activity that interests you.
 It’s a great bonding experience to explore your school, town, or campus activities with a new friend.
 Rewarding yourself for your courage and stepping outside your comfort zone is important, but be realistic about your time and responsibilities.

 2. Take care of yourself